Explicit Kronecker-Weyl theorems and applications to prime number races: Explicit Kronecker-Weyl theorems

 \begin{prop} Let $F_1, \dots, F_D : \R^+ \longrightarrow \R$ be $B^1$-almost periodic functions with $\Lambda(F_j) \subset \Theta$ for $1 \leq j \leq D$.
 Let $S_1, \dots, S_D$ be the random variables associated to $F_1, \dots, F_D$ in Theorem \ref{Helly}.
 Then \end{prop}

 \begin{rmq} We cannot expect an equality without any hypothesis on $\Theta$.
 For instance, consider the case $D=2$, $F_2=0$ and $F_1$ a non-zero continuous function with compact support on $\R$.
-For a less trivial example, we can use an everywhere converging Fourier series which has a non-constant sum, yet its sum is constant on a non-empty interval.\\ \end{rmq}
+For a less trivial example, we can use an everywhere converging Fourier series which has a non-constant sum, but such that its sum is constant on a non-empty interval.\\ \end{rmq}

 We now look for conditions on $\Theta$ to imply equality in the previous Proposition.
 Such a condition was found by Devin in \cite{Dev2} : if $\Span_{\Q} \Theta$ decomposes as a direct sum $\Span_{\Q} T \oplus \Span_{\Q}(\Theta \setminus T)$, where $T$ is a finite subset of $\Theta$, then the random variable associated to a non-constant $B^1$-almost periodic function $S$ as in Theorem \ref{Helly} does not admit atoms.
 Note that this hypothesis on $\Span_{\Q} \Theta$ is a weakening of the hypothesis of the existence of "self-sufficient zeros" in \cite{MN}.
 The proof of Devin consists in showing that the characteristic function of $S$ is decaying sufficiently fast at infinity, by using known bounds on oscillatory integrals, and then using a lemma of Wiener, relating this decay to the continuity of the distribution of $S$ (see the proof of Theorem 1.2 and Corollary 1.4 in \cite{Dev2}).
 Our method allows us to show the same thing but with a considerably simpler proof thanks to Lemma \ref{CAtom}.